Fast similarity/distance computation function for large sparse matrices. You

 can floor small similarity value to to save computation time and storage

-space by an arbitrary threshold (min_simil
+space by an arbitrary threshold (min_simil) or rank (rank).
+You

 can specify the number of threads for parallel computing via